 NEW ZEALAND IMPORT RULES AND REQUIREMENTS

 The rules and requirements in this document are applicable to import from the United States.
-Dogs, Cats and other small animals imported into New Zealand must undergo import quarantine, in accordance with the Rabies Prevention Law.
-On Condition that the following criteria have been fulfilled, the quarantine period for a dog or cat entering Nis 180 days.
-150 of these days can be completed in the country of origin, however there is a mandatory 30-day quarantine for all live animals entering the country.
+Dogs, Cats and other small animals imported into New Zealand must undergo import quarantine in accordance with the Rabies Prevention Law.
+On condition that the following criteria have been fulfilled, the quarantine period for a dog or cat entering New Zealand is 180 days.
+170 of these days can be completed in the country of origin, however there is a minimum 10-day quarantine for all live animals entering the country.

 Before beginning the import procedures, make sure that your vet is approved by the Government Veterinarian Authority in the country of origin.
 For example, if an animal is departing the United States, the vet will need to be USDA Accredited.